vmware/versatile-data-kit/specs/vep-1243-vdk-meta-jobs/README.md

 Optionally, describe what alternatives has been considered.
 Keep it short - if needed link to more detailed research document.
 -->

+Apache Airflow was the alternative workflow management platform that was taken into consideration.
+However, a VDK integration with Airflow proved to be costly mainly due to the management of external infrastructure.

+## Appendix A: Calculating the load to the Control Service APIs

+Let's estimate the number of API requests needed to be sent by the Meta Jobs plugin for the entire the workflow execution.
+We know that one Data Job is going to perform 1 request per 40 seconds to the Control Service APIs.
+Also, the concurrent running job limit is set to 2.
+For our convenience, let's make the following assumptions:
+1. Finalizing one job and starting another takes no time (~0 sec).
+2. Each job starts successfully from the first try - no retries are needed.

+Here is the formula we defined earlier for a total amount of requests a DAG would need to send:

+TR (total requests) = J * (2 + E/S)

+In our DAG: J = 6, E = (2*600 + 2*900 + 2*1200)/6 = 900, S = 40.
+Hence, TR = 6 * (2 + 900/40) = 6 * 24.5 = 147

+Additionally, the following time intervals "X - Y" show which jobs would be running from moment X until moment Y (measured in minutes), where X = 0 is the start:

+* 0 - 10: `Job 1`;
+* 10 - 20: `Job 2` and `Job 3`;
+* 20 - 25: `Job 3` and `Job 4`;
+* 25 - 35: `Job 4` and `Job 5`;
+* 35 - 40: `Job 5` and `Job 6`;
+* 40 - 50: `Job 6`.